Skip to content

 Date Range Picker

-Quick presets for 7 days, 30 days, 90 days, and 1 year, plus custom start/end date inputs.
+Quick presets for 7 days, 30 days, 90 days, 1 year, and All, plus custom start/end date inputs.
+The All preset shows every session regardless of age.
 All charts update when the range changes.
+As of 0.26.0, the same DateRangeSelector component is used on both the dashboard and the Usage page so presets and behavior stay consistent.

 Date range picker